7hanc/IoT-lab3/README.md

 > Creating a subscription resource to a container in Middle Node-Application Entity using Node-RED.

 * Step1: Start the Node-RED
-  * Open a new terminal and input the command: `sudonode-red -vv`
+  * Open a new terminal and input the command: `sudo node-red -vv`
   * Open http://localhost:1880